Exercise 3: Numbers and Math

 - Above each line, use the # to write a comment to yourself explaining what the line does.

 - Remember in Exercise 0 when you started Python?
 Start Python this way again and using the above characters and what you know, use Python as a calculator.

 - Find something you need to calculate and write a new .py file that does it.

 - Notice the math seems "wrong"?
 There are no fractions, only whole numbers.
-Find out why by researching what a "floating point" number, which is a number with a decimal point as in 10.5, or 0.89, or even 3.0.
+You need to use a "floating point" number, which is a number with a decimal point as in 10.5, or 0.89, or even 3.0.

 - Rewrite ex3.py to use floating point numbers so it's more accurate (hint: 20.0 is floating point).

 Common Student Questions